Free Trial

 Overview

-To understand the scale of this change, we conducted a comprehensive study across five major global markets (the US, UK, Canada, Germany, and Italy) tracking how ChatGPT’s citation habits evolved between February and April 2026.
+To understand the scale of these swings, we conducted a comprehensive study across five major global markets (the US, UK, Canada, Germany, and Italy) tracking how ChatGPT's citation habits evolved between February and May 2026.

 Key Findings: